 My work life:

 I'm 30 years old, but have been taking photos now for 18 years.
-I have had a fantastic career thus-far and have packed so much in already - I've photographed the Queen, Lewis Hamilton, Jason Donovan, Kevin Keegan, Mike Tindall (who called me pint-size) and Martin Corry to name but a few.
-I've also photographed the Three Counties show from a light aircraft, hanging out of the window, and I've photographed Wembley Stadium and St Pauls Cathedral at night.
+I have had a fantastic career thus-far and have packed so much in already - I've photographed the Queen, Lewis Hamilton, Frank Bruno, Jason Donovan, Kevin Keegan, Mike Tindall (who called me pint-size) and Martin Corry to name but a few.
+I was Worcester Warrior's official photographer for 4 years.
+I've also photographed the Three Counties show from a light-aircraft at 2,000 feet, hanging out of the window, and I've photographed Wembley Stadium, the London Eye and St Pauls Cathedral at night.
 From a helicopter.

 I'm often asked how I got into photography, and I'm afraid it's one of those good old fashioned love stories - only this one is about a boy and his camera.
 I was 12 years old when my dad retrieved his old 35mm film camera from the attic - a camera that's 10 years older than I am!
 I used to love playing with the camera, I love how it felt in my hand and I loved the noise the shutter made.
 The camera didn't have any film in it but that didn't stop me from composing make-believe photos.
 I was hooked on photography without ever having taken a photo.